 BPA will allocate New Expenses or New Credits to the Cost Pools based on the cost allocation principles in Section 2.1.
-BPA will propose an allocation of the New Expenses and New Credits to the appropriate Cost Pools in the next applicable 7(i) Process.
+BPA will propose an allocation of the New Expenses and New Credits to the appropriate Cost Pools in a 7(i) Process.

 Tier 1 Secondary Energy Credit

 The Slice Product includes an advance sale of surplus energy, which is delivered when and if available.
-As a consequence, the Composite Cost Pool and Slice Cost Pool do not contain any cost or credit associated with Tier 1 Secondary Energy.
-The Load Following and Block Products do not receive any Tier 1 Secondary Energy.
-Therefore, the Non-Slice Cost Pool will be allocated a Tier 1 Secondary Energy Credit.
-Notwithstanding any other provision in this TRM, and irrespective of whether BPA allocates Section 7(b)(2) trigger amounts to BPA surplus sales, BPA will seek to ensure comparable treatment with respect to Tier 1 Secondary Energy as between the Slice and Non-Slice Cost Pools.
+As a consequence, the Composite Cost Pool and Slice Cost Pool do not contain any cost or credit, except administrative costs, associated with Tier 1 Secondary Energy.
+When Load Following and Block Products do not receive Tier 1 Secondary Energy as an advance sale of surplus energy, the Non-Slice Cost Pool will be allocated a Tier 1 Secondary Energy Credit.
+Such Tier 1 Secondary Energy Credit can take the form of a fixed credit based on forecast, a variable credit based on actuals, or a combination of the two.
+Notwithstanding any other provision in this PRDM, and irrespective of whether BPA allocates Section 7(b)(2) trigger amounts to BPA surplus sales, BPA will seek to ensure comparable treatment with respect to Tier 1 Secondary Energy as between the Slice and Non-Slice Cost Pools.

-Notwithstanding the above, in the event of unused RHWM, the Tier 1 Secondary Energy Credit associated with the Unused RHWM will be included in the Composite Cost Pool rather than the Non-Slice Cost Pool.
+Tier 1 Secondary Energy Credit associated with the Unused CHWM will be included in the Composite Cost Pool rather than the Non-Slice Cost Pool.
+BPA may also propose in a 7(i) Process that portions of the Tier 1 Secondary Energy Credit be reallocated to Composite Cost Pool as supported by Section 2.1, such as when a market, operational, or other decision causes a portion of the advanced sale of secondary associated with the Slice Product to otherwise be credited to the Non-Slice Cost Pool.

 Interest Earned on the Bonneville Fund

-On the first day of the Slice contract, October 1, 2001, BPA had financial reserves attributed to the Power function of $495.6 million.
-All PF customers contributed to the accretion of these reserves.
-At that time or thereafter, BPA had some uncertain liabilities and assets arising from disputes over transactions during the California energy crisis; not all of these have been resolved on a final basis.
-However, beginning in FY 2002, Slice customers have not further contributed to the accretion of reserves.

-BPA will allocate to the Composite Cost Pool an interest credit based on that pre-FY 2002 level of reserves, $495.6 million, as adjusted for any eventual resolution of the uncertain assets and liabilities described above.
-BPA will allocate to the Non-Slice Cost Pool a credit equal to the total anticipated credit earned on Bonneville Fund balances attributed to the Power function less the amount of interest credit included in the Composite Cost Pool.
-The credit to the Non-Slice Cost Pool will be negative if the interest credit allocated to the Composite Cost Pool is greater than the total interest credit for a particular year.
-Table 2, line 4, shows the allocation of the interest credit.
+BPA will allocate to the Non-Slice Cost Pool a credit equal to the total anticipated credit earned on Bonneville Fund balances attributed to the Power function.